Caroline of Baden

 Caroline of Baden (Friederike Karoline Wilhelmine von Baden; 13 July 1776 – 13 November 1841) was by marriage an Electress of Bavaria and later the first Queen consort of Bavaria by marriage to Maximilian I Joseph of Bavaria.

 Life

 Early life

 She was the eldest child of Charles Louis, Hereditary Prince of Baden, and his wife Amalie of Hesse-Darmstadt.
-She was born 13 July 1776, twin sister of Katharina Amalie Christiane Luise.
+She was born on 13 July 1776 along with her twin sister, Katharina Amalie Christiane Luise, better known as Princess Amalie of Baden.

 Caroline was considered as a bride for Louis Antoine Henri de Bourbon, Duke of Enghien, but the fear of attracting opposition from France made her family hesitate.

 Marriage

 On 9 March 1797, in Karlsruhe, she became the second spouse of Maximilian, Duke of Palatine Zweibrücken, who two years later would inherit the Electorate of Bavaria.
 As a result of the dissolution of the Holy Roman Empire in 1806, the rank of Elector became obsolete, and the ruler of Bavaria was promoted to the rank of King.
 As a result, Caroline became Queen of Bavaria.
 Caroline had seven children with her husband, including two pairs of twins, an interesting occurrence considering Caroline was also a twin herself.

 She was allowed to keep her Protestant religion and had her own Protestant pastor, which was unique for a Bavarian queen.
 She was described as a very dignified consort and hostess of the Bavarian court and raised her daughters to have a strong sense of duty.